badcoff33/vim/README.md

 :bufdo if expand("%") =~ '.*snap.*' | bw | endif
 ```

+## Use templates

+Want to start new files with a template.
+Read more here `:help template`.

 ## Custom Command Completion

 Here is a Vim script to show custom completion of a new command: